snowyTheHamster/autoImageRenameCropResize/README.md

 ### Install the modules from the provided req file
 ```
 python -m pip install --upgrade pip
-pip install -r requirements.txt
+pip install -r requirements.txts
 ```

-## Running 1removeby.py
+## Running 1removebg_upgraded.py (upgraded)

-1. prepare folder with images you want to process
+1. prepare folder with images you want to process (input folder).
-1. create a folder to output the results
+1. create a folder to output the results.
+1. Copy the files in the input folder to the output folder.
-1. You can set the new background color by adjusting the rgb sliders.
+1. You can adjust the threshold, set the new background color by adjusting the rgb sliders.
+2. Click Process and hit Enter.
+3. Once your happy with a result, remove it from the output folder and repeat.

 ```
-python 1removebg.py
+python 1removebg_upgraded.py
 ```

 **NOTE:** Detecting white objects against a white background is difficult.